dwhiffing/fury/content/aar/nf/nf35_aj/body.md

 this an actual bomber escort this time?
 Or a response to my provocations in the Svalbard gap?
 Maybe it's time to get more F-14s airborne...

-Very interesting scenario this\!
+Very interesting scenario this!
 I'm really enjoying the scope and scale of it, and I'm glad you haven't cut it up into segments.
 Despite the unit count it seems to run smoothly enough, even on my old machine, so no worries in that regard.